Troubleshooting

 script with--dump-event-classes

-option, some transforms and/or explanations may show as either unformatted text within double quotes or as formatted text within single quotes.
-This is due to how the Pythonyaml
+option, some transforms and explanations might show as either unformatted text within double quotation marks or as formatted text within single quotation marks.
+This formatting happens because of how the Pythonyaml

 package handles strings.
-Either of these two formats are acceptable when used inzenpack.yaml
+Either of these two formats is acceptable when used inzenpack.yaml

 . -

 ZenPacks using earlier versions of ZenPackLib logged template changes to the console during installation.
-These messages might have disturbed some users due to their wording and logging as
+These messages might have confused some users because they were logged as an

 ERROR

 status.
-These have been revised and now log as informational, but the old format will be displayed when upgrading from a pre-ZenPacklib 2.0 ZenPack to one using the latest version.
-Subsequent installs will use the newer format.
+These messages have been revised and now log as informational, but the old format appears when upgrading from a pre-ZenPacklib 2.0 ZenPack to one using the latest version.
+Subsequent installs use the newer format. -